agilie/ebanq_api/README.md

  |  client.transactions.show(**transaction_id**) | GET /api/v1/transaction/**transaction_id** |
  |  client.transactions.prepare(**arguments**) | POST /api/v1/transaction/prepare |

- Some methods from the list above accepts a hash as an argument.
+ Some methods from the list above accepts a hash of options as an argument.
  Check [Gem rdoc documentation](https://agilie.github.io/ebanq_api/) for required and optional arguments for each method.

 ## Troubleshooting